apache/airflow/docs/apache-airflow/security/security_model.rst

    should be trusted not to be abused.
 They also have the ability to create a Webserver Denial of Service situation and should be trusted not to misuse this capability.

-3. **Operations users**: The primary difference between an operator and admin if the ability to manage and grant permissions to other users - only admins are able to do this.
-Otherwise assume they have the same access as an admin.

 4. **Normal Users**: They can view and interact with the UI and API.
    They are able to view and edit DAGs, task instances, and DAG runs, and view task logs.